-Resident and part-year resident members are entitled to a credit for taxes paid to another jurisdiction on income from such other jurisdiction from pass-through entities subject to the Connecticut PE Tax, if the tax paid to such other jurisdiction is substantially similar to the PE Tax.
+Connecticut resident and part-year resident members would be entitled to a credit for taxes paid to another jurisdiction on income from such other jurisdiction from pass-through entities subject to the Connecticut PE Tax, if the tax paid to such other jurisdiction is an entity-level tax that is substantially similar to the PE Tax.
 To date, the Department of Revenue Services (DRS) has not identified any substantially similar taxes.